ollej/rusty-slider/README.md

 horizontal lines: `---`

-At the moment, the markdown supported is headers, paragraphs, code blocks, and simple lists.
-Emphasis and strong will be ignored.
+At the moment, the markdown supported is headers, paragraphs, code blocks, blockquotes, and simple lists.
+Emphasis and strong are supported if the theme has italic and bold fonts.

 Heading level 1 can be used as title page, as it will render in the middle of the slide and can have a larger font size set by the theme